fc-ideas/idea-potential/README.md

 ### 8.3 Program induction / neural-guided program search

+Plainly: This subsection evaluates program search systems and their bottlenecks.

 **Representative idea-state**: a program space with search (enumeration, MCTS, constraint solving), guided by a neural scorer; a verifier checks correctness.

 **Generator coverage**